 It also has a listen & repeat and pre-recorded dialogue to enhance your speaking and listening skills.
 As a result, it becomes more enjoyable and energetic.

-On top of the enhanced and excellent video quality, there is also an app for increased learning.
+In addition to the enhanced and excellent video quality, there is also an app for increased learning.
 Also, online and offline choices are accessible, giving you the option of the medium of education.

 4. Babbel Live

-While it is a different product, it is the most intriguing and valuable thing that Babbel offers outside of its app lessons.
+While it is a different product, it is the most intriguing and valuable thing that Babbel offers outside its app lessons.
 The lessons cover various subjects and are appropriate for students at all skill levels.

 Italian, Spanish, German, and French online classes are available, and they plan to add more languages soon.
 The levels include Newcomer (A1), Beginner (A2), Intermediate (B1), Upper Intermediate (B2), and Advanced (C1).
 But I doubt it would be the same as CEFR levels.